|

 tinkering with things and the Stafford is an ideal engine for me.

-If you look at the modifications section of this website you will
+If you look at the photo on this page you will see some of

 will be very hard to improve the performance of the engine, but that